 JOHNNY MANTZ - 8/18/1918 - 10/25/1972 - made 12 NASCAR Grand National starts from 1950–1951 and 1955-1956.
-He won in his third NASCAR race, the first Southern 500 held at Darlington Raceway.
+He won in just his third NASCAR race, the first Southern 500 held at Darlington Raceway.
 Mantz' Plymouth was the race's slowest qualifier, but because he qualified on the 9th of 15 days of time trials, he started 43rd in the 75 car field.
 Mantz fitted truck tires which did not wear quickly or blow out, while his competitors had to stop often to pit for new tires.
+Thereby having to make fewer pit stops, and making up lots of ground on his competitors in the process.
 It was his only NASCAR win.
-As of 2010, the speedway presents the Johnny Mantz trophy to the winner of the Southern 500, now held each May on the evening before Mother's Day.
+As of 2010, the speedway presents the Johnny Mantz trophy to the winner of the Southern 500.
 He was the first USAC Stock Car national champ in 1956.
 He made 17 starts in the AAA Championship Car series from 1948 to 1952, capturing a victory in his rookie season at the Milwaukee Mile as well as winning the Indianapolis Sweepstakes at Williams Grove Speedway.
 He ran two Indy 500's and completed all 200 laps, finishing 7th in 1949 He died at 54 years old in a fatal car accident near Ojai, California.
-Info from WikiPedia.
+Some info from WikiPedia.

 DAVE MARCIS - 3/1/1941 - is a retired driver on the NASCAR Winston Cup (now known as the NASCAR Sprint Cup) circuit whose career spanned five decades.
 Marcis won five times over this tenure, twice at Richmond, including his final win in 1982.
 He was most famous for two things: racing for his own team and racing while wearing wingtip shoes to absorb the heat in the car.
 He made the Daytona 500 every year from 1968 until 1999.
 The 2002 Daytona 500 was the last time Marcis raced in NASCAR.
 Marcis finished as high as second in the season standing in 1975 driving Nord Krauskopf's K & K Dodge Charger in the first year for NASCAR's modern standard of calculating points.
 Despite driving for some of the top teams of the day, Marcis opted to field his own teams following his sudden departure from Osterland Racing after the 1978 season.
 Marcis was